mist475/LotrModConverter_Public/README.md

 - Json file with settings and mappings

 Prepping your world/inventory:
-- Get a mount with inventory slots, mounts get ported along with the player so you can carry more stuff to renewed (If said mount hasn't been ported over it'll become a Donkey)
+- Get a mount with inventory slots, mounts get ported along with the player, so you can carry more stuff to renewed (If said mount hasn't been ported over it'll become a Donkey)
 - Put as many items as possible in pouches, these get turned into shulkerboxes with their inventory staying the same
 - In Utumno?
 No problem, you'll appear in Forodwaith at the rough Coordinates of where the pits are in Legacy, so bring fur armour)
-- Lotr modifers haven't been ported yet, if you want enchanted items get vanilla enchantments
+- Lotr modifiers haven't been ported yet, if you want enchanted items get vanilla enchantments
-- If an item hasn't been ported over yet, it will get deleted (or changed to a similar item in some cases {posioned Daggers to regular daggers})
+- If an item hasn't been ported over yet, it will get deleted (or changed to a similar item in some cases {poisoned Daggers to regular daggers})

 How To use:
 - Download the latest release of the Converter